Data visualization dashboard

 where are the data from?

 The data shown below are from the Integrated Postsecondary Education Data System (IPEDS) database, which includes data submitted by every institution that participates in federal student aid programs.
-The visualizations below show those data for the nearly 1300 institutions that issued bachelors degrees with majors in the mathematical sciences.
+The visualizations below show those data for the nearly 1300 institutions that issued bachelors degrees with majors in the mathematical sciences, and over 1900 institutions that delivered bachelor's degrees that required calculus.
 Different institutions report numbers for different types of majors within the mathematical sciences differently – especially for inter- and cross-disciplinary majors.
 See below for a detailed discussion of which data are displayed.

 Understanding the Visualizations